Beverage of the Week (BOW)

 Christian Brothers Sacred Bond – Bottled in Bond American Brandy

 Christian Brothers distill their fine Brandy in copper alembic stills just like they do in Cognac, for their great "Sacred Bond" Brandy.
 The grapes are all California grown and the spirit is produced from one season's harvest that is fermented into wine before distillation.
 The new spirit is then rested in American white oak barrels.
 "Bottled-in-Bond" spirits, like this one, must be aged in wood for a minimum of four years and bottled at no less than 50% alcohol by volume under careful government supervision.
 The Christian Brothers Sacred Bond is a great addition to their super lineup of delicious and unpretentious California Brandy.
-This great American Brandy will be released in May of 2016.

 Christian Brothers Brandy was founded in 1882 in California's San Joaquin Valley.
 At that time Brandy was part of the pharmaceutical spirits market.
 However, even with the medicinal status the Christian Brothers distillery was impacted greatly by Prohibition.
 There was no legal production of Brandy in California for much of Prohibition.
 After the Repeal of Prohibition odd laws were born including a California law that mandated via the grape-prorate law that every producer of grapes must distill 45% of their crops to be aged for two years.
 Odd indeed but this does explain why California is the home of US Brandy production.
 By the 1960s Brandy consumption was up 400% since repeal and 75% of the Brandy was coming out of California.